Advice

 2. The value of the advice

 Not all financial advice has the same value.
-Some advisors exclusively provide generic 'one size fits all' advice, while others give a personalised and holistic plan that greatly influences the client's financial well-being.
-Although personalised advice may require higher initial upfront costs, they're generally more helpful in leading the client to a better financial position right away.
-Thus, making it more valuable.
+Some advisors exclusively provide generic ‘one size fits all' advice, while others give a personalised and holistic plan that fits well with their personal circumstances.

 *When assessing the worth of the advice received, clients should always consider its long-term financial benefits and positive impact on their bottom line and objectives.